Always Awakening: The Continuing Playful Exploration of

 Awakening for the Rest of us

-The spiritual path before awakening is often about trying
+The spiritual path before awakening is often about trying to become

-the very concept of awakening is transcended.
+very concept of awakening is transcended.

 Non-Duality is here to stay

-All around us today there doesn't seem to be anywhere you
+All around us today there doesn't seem to be anywhere you can go without

-Witness Consciousness, Bare Attention, Clarity, or the Basic State, people are awakening to it and as it
+Attention, Clarity, or the Basic State, people are awakening to it and as it

 all over the place.

 Google the word "awakening" and take a look.
-Gangaji,
+Gangaji, Adyashanti and

-(and very credibly I might add).
-This isn't a secret anymore, it's entering
+credibly I might add).
+This isn't a secret anymore, it's entering (gasp) the

 Practice can't awaken you, but it can be an obstacle

 Folks are taking the direct route.
-The direct route is to
+The direct route is to explore your

-working your

 way to enlightenment.

 Doing hatha yoga, pranayama, prayer, mantra, japa, kirtan, puja,

-kundalini yoga, prostrations, sitting meditation, samatha,
+kundalini yoga, prostrations, sitting meditation, samatha, vipassana,

-the duality and separation that it seeks to solve.
+duality and separation that it seeks to solve.

 If any of these practices brought you to the point where you are ready to

 directly examine awareness now, then they have done their job, and there is

 no need to continue with them.
-The same goes for the
+The same goes for the practice of

-consciousness.
-When you awaken, it's time to forget self-inquiry as a technique to get you
+you awaken, it's time to forget self-inquiry as a technique to get you

 something and leave it behind too, because it can't add a thing to who you

 are.
 There is nothing to do except to keep vigilant.
 Simply abide as

 Consciousness, nothing else.
 And that's the rub.

 The Fine Print about Awakening

-You see, there is a bit of fine print in the contract of
+You see, there is a bit of fine print in the contract of awakening as

-the Upanishads and the Bhagavad Gita.
+Upanishads and the Bhagavad Gita.
 It's clearly stated in Ashtavakra,

 Avadhuta and Ribhu Gitas.
 And lest anyone suspect that these institutional